yourbasic/int/README.md

 a generic graph library will encounter.
 Should we use parametric polymorphism or perhaps a pointer to the top of a type hierarchy?

-It's easy to forget that an integer may be the best choice.
+It's easy to forget that an integer may be the preferred choice.
 Here is a solution from the [graph][graph] package:

     All algorithms operate on directed graphs with a fixed number of vertices, labeled from 0 to n-1, and edges with integer cost.

-Since vertices are represented by integers, it's easy to add vertex data on the side.
+Since vertices are represented by integers, it's easy to add any kind of vertex data on the side.

 ### Breadth-first search

-For example, this implementation of breadth-first search uses an array of booleans to keep track of which vertices have been visited.
+For example, this generic implementation of breadth-first search uses an array of booleans to keep track of which vertices have been visited.

     // BFS traverses g in breadth-first order starting at v.